CBIZ

 Correlation Between Number of Audits Performed and Audit Quality

-A key finding of the study was the correlation between the number of employee benefit plan audits a CPA firm performs and the quality of their audit work.
-Firms conducting between one and five employee benefit plan audits exhibited higher deficiency rates compared to those performing a higher volume of audits.
+A key finding of the study was the correlation between the number of EPB audits a CPA firm performs and the quality of their audit work.
+Firms conducting between one and five EBP audits exhibited higher deficiency rates compared to those performing a higher volume of audits.
 This trend underscores the importance of experience and specialization in ensuring audit quality.
 Firms that conduct a higher number of audits demonstrate a markedly higher adherence to auditing standards, suggesting that proficiency and frequent engagement in such audits are key to maintaining quality and accuracy.

 The statistics highlight this difference in audit quality based on the number of audits a firm performs each year.
 Firms auditing only 1-2 plans per year had a high deficiency rate of 70%.
 This rate decreased to 51.7% for firms auditing 3-5 plans and slightly improved to 50.1% for those auditing 6-24 plans.
 However, firms auditing a larger volume of 100-749 plans have a lower deficiency rate of 18.6%, and it further reduces to 17% for firms auditing 750 or more plans.